 In February 2022, the Company's board of directors adopted the 2022 Inducement Stock Incentive Plan (the "Inducement Plan"), pursuant to which the Company may grant, subject to the terms of the Inducement Plan and Nasdaq rules, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units, and other stock-based awards.
 The Company initially reserved a total of 1,750,000 shares of common stock for the issuance of awards under the Inducement Plan.
 The number of shares reserved and available for issuance under the Inducement Plan can be increased at any time with the approval of the Company's board of directors.
 The Inducement Plan permits the board of directors, a delegated committee of the board of directors, or a delegated officer of the Company to grant the stock-based awards available under the Inducement Plan to attract key employees for the growth of the Company.
 Effective March 8, 2023, the Company's board of directors amended the Inducement Plan to increase the number of shares reserved for issuance by 2,000,000 shares.
-As of March 31, 2023, there were 2,551,460 shares available for future grant under the Inducement Plan.
+Effective May 18, 2023, the Company's board of directors amended the Inducement Plan to increase the number of shares reserved for issuance by 1,400,000 shares.
+As of June 30, 2023, there were 1,482,845 shares available for future grant under the Inducement Plan.